devanshshukla99/pytest-remote-response/docs/how_it_works.rst

 How it works?
 =============

-`pytest-remote-response` works on a top of interceptors, which are specific for each library and contain the intercept and response codes.
+`pytest-remote-response` works on top of interceptors specific for each library.

-In a nutshell, interceptors wraps the library calls allowing it to mock or capture the request.
+In a nutshell, interceptors wrap the library calls, thereby attaching additional mock/capture logic.

 .. note::

-    For some nerds, interceptors actually uses :class:`~pytest.MonkeyPatch` to monkey patch the original library with a wrapped one.
+    For some nerds, interceptors uses :class:`~pytest.MonkeyPatch` to monkey patch the original library with a wrapped one.

-This approach certainly has some benefits and limitations, for instance, its surprisingly easy to write new interceptors as its basically a wrapper method but its only useful when that method is being called explicitly;
+This approach certainly has some benefits and limitations; for instance, it's surprisingly easy to write new interceptors as it's only a wrapper method but it's only applicable when that method is called explicitly;
-for countering this, `pytest-remote-response` actually ships with two more deep interceptors :mod:`~pytest_response.interceptors.urllib_full` and :mod:`~pytest_response.interceptors.urllib3_full`.
+for countering this, `pytest-remote-response` ships with two more deep interceptors :mod:`~pytest_response.interceptors.urllib_full` and :mod:`~pytest_response.interceptors.urllib3_full`.

 .. warning::
     :mod:`~pytest_response.interceptors.urllib_full` and :mod:`~pytest_response.interceptors.urllib3_full` are more low-level but are plagued with threading issues; use them carefully!